PlaidCloud/website/content/en/blog/_posts/2021-08-09-alpha-swap-support.md

 There are a number of possible ways that one could envision swap use on a node.
-To keep the scope manageable for this initial implementation, when swap is already provisioned and available on a node, [we have proposed](https://github.com/kubernetes/enhancements/blob/9d127347773ad19894ca488ee04f1cd3af5774fc/keps/sig-node/2400-node-swap/README.md#proposal) the kubelet should be able to be configured such that:
+To keep the scope manageable for this initial implementation, when swap is already provisioned and available on a node, [we have proposed](https://github.com/PlaidCloud/enhancements/blob/9d127347773ad19894ca488ee04f1cd3af5774fc/keps/sig-node/2400-node-swap/README.md#proposal) the kubelet should be able to be configured such that:

 - It can start with swap on.
-- It will direct the Container Runtime Interface to allocate zero swap memory to Kubernetes workloads by default.
+- It will direct the Container Runtime Interface to allocate zero swap memory to PlaidCloud workloads by default.
 - You can configure the kubelet to specify swap utilization for the entire node.